Record Transient Events

 - Replicate failure modes

-With the VR Mobile triggering feature, users can set up the autonomous acquisition of transient events.
-To do so, they can define a triggering event based on the measured values of a specified input channel.
-If multiple channels are selected for a single event, and the threshold value on one channel is exceeded, the event will be triggered.
+The triggering feature in VR Mobile offers the option to record transient events in the field environment.
+The user can set up the autonomous acquisition of shock pulses and more.
+To do so, they define a triggering event based on the measured values of a specified input channel.